Magic Flute

 Now in her third year with Chicago Summer Opera, Isabel appeared as Spirit in Dido & Aeneas and in the Ensemble of Carmen.
 As a recipient of the CS Music 2025 All-State Singer Award, Isabel will be attending Summer Performing Arts with Juilliard during the summer of 2025.
 Previously, Isabel was a member of the Voice & Opera Program at Interlochen Arts Camp performing in scenes as Maguelonne from Cendrillon and as a member of the Ensemble in Iolanthe and The Elixir of Love.
 As a high school sophomore, she has also twice participated as a member of the Honors Performance Series Choir performing pieces of world music at Carnegie Hall, New York.
 Prior to larger stages, Isabel has been seen in community musical theater performances as the Queen in Frozen, Jr., Kelsie in High School Musical, Jr., and the Store Clerk in Legally Blonde, Jr., and as an ensemble member in Treasure Island and a short form adaptation of The Lion King.
 Isabel is excited to return to CSO for another season.

 Lila Weber is a high school senior at Arizona State University Prep Digital (ASUPD).
 Attending online high school has allowed her to participate in many musical activities, including volunteering at the Musical Instrument Museum, and leading weekly sing-alongs for memory care residents.
-She has sung with several auditioned Phoenix-area adult choirs, and has been a featured soloist.
+She has sung with several auditioned Phoenix-area adult choirs and has been a featured soloist.
+Herberger Theater Center selected her as the Classical Voice winner at its 25th anniversary Arizona Young Artists’ Competition in 2025.
 She studies voice under Gail Dubinbaum and John Massaro.

 Aurora Kondruss is a 16 year old mezzo soprano who is passionate about pursuing a career in the classical realm of singing.
 It will be her debute on the opera stage during this production.
 She’s had a vast experience in different music generes throughout her life including jazz, pop, music theatre, and even rock.
 Although she is new to the field she is hard driven towards achieving her goals as a classical singer and showing the world what she is capable of.